PeterH1967/MyProfile/README.md

 Sales/Account Management & Marketing for various industries, including Hospitality, Building & Construction and Information Technology.
 My main hobbies are keeping fit and Singing in a band, which I enjoy immensely.

+**Interest in IT**

+I have always been interested in IT ever since I was young boy, when I used to watch cartoons, such as “The Jetsons” and “Dick Tracy”, which were from the 1970’s.
+It is also interesting to note that some of the technology seen in these cartoons is available now.
+The watch that Dick Tracy used to use and the video calls that they used to make in “The Jetsons”.
+My interest in studying IT was inspired when I was contemplating a career change from Sales/Marketing and Account Management, in 2019, whilst employed as a National Account Manager for a company called, Ezestream, a company that provided Cable TV/Satellite Services, Chromecast, Digital Signage, Encryption Services, Internet Services, Interactive Services, IPTV Services, Tablet Solutions and Room Automation for Aged Care Facilities, Hotels, Hospitals & Mining Camps, throughout the Asia Pacific.
+In this role, I became more interested in the technical aspect of the role as opposed to the Sales & Account Management side of the position.
+This was a technical Account Management role, where I had to liaise between Management and Owners of Hotels, Hospitals and Mining Camps and our technical team, which required a high level of understand of the technical aspects of the products.